washcloth bunny craft

 One year we received bunnies just like this, but with a scented smelly soap in the back instead of a chocolate egg.
 My sister (being the oldest & therefore the cleverest) pulled her bunny apart & figured out how to make them, so she showed me how to do it.
-We used to make them from the old washers in Mum’s cupboard, so that is where the inspiration for this project came from.
+We would make them from the old washers in Mum’s cupboard which is where the inspiration for this project came from.

-One year I made them for the girls as an Easter gift – but from Mum not the Easter bunny.
+One year I decided to make them for the girls as an Easter gift – but from Mum not the Easter bunny.
 They are super easy and quick to make too, here’s how.

 How to make a washcloth bunny